mbarker84/gatsby-starter-netlify-cms/src/pages/blog/2020-05-18-jamaica-a-review.md

 If at any point you land on a space occupied by another player, get ready to battle!
 In battle the player that moved into the space is the attacker and the player that was already there, is the defender.
 Battle happens like this:

-- Attacker decides how many cannons they want to spend from those in their holds.
+* Attacker decides how many cannons they want to spend from those in their holds.
-- Attacker rolls the combat die (A die that shows even numbers from 2 to 10 or an explosion)
+* Attacker rolls the combat die (A die that shows even numbers from 2 to 10 or an explosion)
-- Attackers combat value is the number on the die + number of cannon tokens spent
+* Attackers combat value is the number on the die + number of cannon tokens spent
-- Defender then decides how many cannons they want to spend
+* Defender then decides how many cannons they want to spend
-- Defender rolls the combat die
+* Defender rolls the combat die
-- Defender’s combat value is the number on the die + number of cannon tokens spent
+* Defender’s combat value is the number on the die + number of cannon tokens spent

 Highest combat value wins.
 However, if either player had rolled the explosion symbol on the combat die, they would immediately win the combat.

 The combat winner gets to choose their prize from the losers ship.
 Either a treasure card (if they have one) or the contents of one of the losers holds.

 When each player has carried out the actions on their card in turn order and resolved anything in the spaces they may land on, each player will draw a new card into their hand and the next round will begin.
-A different player will roll the two dice and decide the order, with play continuing like this until one player’s ship crosses the finish line at Port Royal.
+A different player will roll the two dice and decide the order, with play continuing like this until one or more player’s ships arrive back at Port Royal.

 ![](../img/photo-17-05-2020-19-20-27.jpg)

 \
 At the end of the round in which one or more players cross the finish line players will add up the following to gain their final score:

-- The number shown on the space a player occupies at the end of the race, if it has one (Players that arrive at Port Royal gain 15 points)
+* The number shown on the space a player occupies at the end of the race, if it has one (Players that arrive at Port Royal gain 15 points)
-- The number of coins in their holds
+* The number of coins in their holds
-- The number of victory points from treasure cards, subtracting any negative victory point treasure cards.
+* The number of victory points from treasure cards, subtracting any negative victory point treasure cards.

 The winner of the game is the player with the most points, so not necessarily the player who crossed the line first.